Ty France Player Props: Mariners vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have a 4.71 team ERA that ranks 26th across all MLB pitching staffs.
+- The Nationals have a 4.68 team ERA that ranks 26th among all MLB pitching staffs.

-- Nationals pitchers combine to rank 24th in baseball in home runs allowed (105 total, 1.3 per game).
+- Nationals pitchers combine to give up 106 total home runs at a rate of 1.3 per game (to rank 24th in baseball).

-- The Nationals are sending Irvin (1-4) to the mound to make his 10th start of the season.
-He is 1-4 with a 4.93 ERA and 33 strikeouts in 42 2/3 innings pitched.

-- His most recent time out was on Thursday against the Arizona Diamondbacks, when the right-hander tossed six innings, surrendering one earned run while giving up five hits.
+- The lefty's last appearance was on Saturday against the San Diego Padres, when he went five innings, surrendering seven earned runs while allowing seven hits.

-- The 26-year-old has an ERA of 4.93, with 7.1 strikeouts per nine innings, in nine games this season.
-Opponents are batting .258 against him.

 © 2023 Data Skrive.
 All rights reserved.